 About Lake Barkley

+Lake Barkley is Kentucky Lake's twin, located just eight miles east of Kentucky Lake.
+Both lakes are connected by a free-flowing canal at Grand Rivers.
 Lake Barkley is home to campgrounds, resorts, marinas and lots of water recreation.
 Fishing is the most popular activity with anglers catching crappie, bass, bluegill and catfish.
-Boating is also a popular activity with houseboats, ski boats, and pontoons.
+Boating is also a popular activity.

 Lake Barkley was created in the 1960s by building Barkley Dam at Grand Rivers on the Cumberland River.
 Joined with Kentucky Lake by a free-flowing canal in the north, boaters will find it easy to access both lakes.